architech-boards/brancaboard/source/STM32F0Discovery.rst

 **PC6**
 and
 **GND**
-, you have the possibility to monitor the waiting from the answer from STM WiFi module.
+, you have the ability to monitor the waiting for the response from the STM WiFi module.

 How to use the software
 ***********************